Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Experimental Evaluation

 Five real-world attributed network datasets, commonly adopted from the literature of {\em attributed} network embedding, are used to acquire the network structure $G$ and the set of node attributes, $\mathcal{X}^{\text{all}}$.
-For all experiments, we only consider the largest connected component without isolated nodes.
+For all experiments, we consider the largest connected component without isolated nodes to ensure that no edgeless nodes with no ground truth edges occur during the inference phase.
 The main statistics of each dataset are summarized in Table \ref{Tabledataset}.
 In the following, we describe important characteristics of the datasets.

 \textbf{Cora}, \textbf{Citeseer}~\cite{sen2008citeseer}, and \textbf{Pubmed}~\cite{namata2012pubmed}.
 The three datasets are citation networks.
 Each node is a publication from various research topics, each of which represents the class label, and an edge exists if one publication cited another.
 The attribute matrix is the bag-of-word representation comprising a corpus of documents for Cora and Citeseer and is the representation weighted by term frequency-inverse document frequency (TF-IDF) for Pubmed.
 We use the version provided in~\cite{DBLP:conf/icml/YangCS16} for our experiments.